spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/2-multi-platform-task.md

 Now to launch a task in the default name space on the `kzone` (kubernetes) platform follow the instructions below:

-1. Click the play button associated with the `timestamp-task-2` task definition
+1. Click the option control on the row associated with the `k8-timestamp` task definition and select the **Launch** option.
    ![Launch k8-timestamp-task](images/k8-cf-task-def-launch-k8-timestamp.png)
-1. Now select the platform you want the `timestamp-task` to be launched, in this case the `default` namespace.
+1. Now select the platform you want the `k8-timestamp` to be launched, in this case the `kzone` namespace.
    ![Launch k8- timestamp-task-platform-select](images/k8-cf-task-timestamp-k8-platform-select.png)
-1. Click the `Launch the task` button at the bottom of the page.
+1. Click the `LAUNCH THE TASK` button at the bottom of the page.

 To verify the pod executed you can view the result via the task execution page or by launching the following `kubectl` command to view the pods in the `default` namespace: